kaitlinnewson/carto2017/content/speakers.en.md

 ---
 ### <a name="Brodeur"></a>Jason Brodeur
-Jason Brodeur holds a Ph.D. in Geography and Earth Sciences from McMaster University and is the Manager of Maps, Data, GIS in the McMaster University Library.
-His interests include projects that improve access to cartographic and geospatial information, and integrates them into research, teaching and learning, and public use.
+Jason Brodeur manages the Maps, Data, GIS department in the McMaster University Library.
+His interests include improving access to cartographic and geospatial information, and integrating such material into research, teaching and learning, and public use.

 ---
 ### <a name="Cooke"></a>Nathalie Cooke